 Whistleblowers have increasingly been under the spotlight.
 This is due to the fact that a number of high-profile company and industry investigations have been trigged by whistleblowers that have come forward with evidence of illegal conduct.

-The UK Financial Conduct Authority (FCA) and Prudential Regulation Authority (PRA) have published a set of rules in an attempt to develop frameworks to better protect whistleblowers.
+The UK Financial Conduct Authority (FCA) and Prudential Regulation Authority (PRA) have published a set of rules in an attempt to develop frameworks to better protect whistleblowers, including appointing Whistleblower managers.

-By March 2016 banks, building societies and some insurers must appoint a senior manager in order to deal with internal whistleblowers.
+By March 2016 banks, building societies and some insurers must appoint senior managers in order to deal with internal whistleblowers.
 The full suite of rules must be implemented by September 2016.

 Further rules from the programme include